1920 Decatur Staleys season: Game 13: vs. Akron Pros

-The Staleys ended their season in week 12 against the Akron Pros.
+The stage was set for a de facto championship game pitting the Staleys against the Akron Pros (also known as the Indians in some press accounts).
 Prior to the game, Halas moved their home field to the much larger Cubs Park in Chicago and hired Paddy Driscoll from the Cardinals to play on his team in order to help defeat the Pros, which was against league rules at the time.
-Twelve thousand fans, which was the largest recorded crowd of the season, showed up to watch the game.
-Of the crowd, about 2,000 were from Pollard's hometown.
+Twelve thousand fans, the largest recorded crowd of the season, showed up to watch the game, about 2,000 of whom were from Akron African-American star Fritz Pollard's hometown.

 The Pros almost scored twice, but failed once because of ineligible receiver penalties.
-On the other side, Fritz Pollard stopped a Staleys' touchdown against Sternment in the third quarter.
+On the other side, Pollar stopped a Staleys' touchdown against Sternment in the third quarter.
 On the same drive, the Staleys missed a 30-yard field goal.
 Chamberlin attempted to injure Pollard twice in an attempt to remove him from the game.
 The final score ended in a 0–0 tie; however, the Chicago Defender reported that the refereeing was biased towards Decatur.

 Post-season exhibition game: at Chicago Logan Square A.C.

-At the start of 1921 Halas organized an indoor football game on January 15 in Chicago’s Dexter Park Pavilion, a practice that was a semi-regular event among the local Chicago teams.
+At the start of 1921 Halas organized an indoor football game on January 15 in Chicago's Dexter Park Pavilion, a practice that was a semi-regular event among the local Chicago teams.
 The Bears played against a local team called Chicago Logan Square A.C. to a 0-0 tie.

 The Staley monthly journal would state in the February 1921 issue that "the 'Western Champions' Played One Game of Indoor Football and Decided That Once Was Enough for Them."